 Gareth joined Watsi on March 20th, 2014.
-Five years ago, Gareth became the 910th member to automatically support a new Watsi patient every month.
-Since then, 5,081 more people have become monthly donors!
-Gareth's most recent donation traveled 7,400 miles to support Veasna, a 26-year-old construction worker from Cambodia, to fund surgery to repair his brachial plexus.
+Six years ago, Gareth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gareth's most recent donation traveled 3,100 miles to support Carlens, a three-year-old boy from Haiti, to fund heart surgery and grow up healthy.